German Basic Law – 75th Anniversary of the Grundgesetz

 public domaine

 What I found most fascinating about the German Basic Law/ Grundgesetz is that it was never meant to be a permanent constitution.
 Members of the Herrenchiemsee Convention originally wanted to create a framework for a provisional or temporary government that would hold things together until Germany reunified.
-Remember, in 1948 Germans presumed that the temporary occupation would end, and Germany would be a single country.
+Remember, in 1948, Germans presumed that the temporary occupation would end and Germany would be a single country.
 No one wanted a permanent West Germany, and establishing a constitution would solidify East and West as separate countries.

 (I learned a new word… Irredentist... a political movement where members claim a territory based on history or legend.
-In the case of Germany, they knew that eventually Germany would come back together, so room was left for the East)
+In the case of Germany, they knew that eventually Germany would come back together, so room was left for the East.)

-Interestingly, when the Unification Treaty of Aug 31, 1990 was signed, both East and West decided to keep the existing Basic Law.
-(You will find that codified in Article 23).
-Thanks to my friend Roland, for explaining how that worked.
 “How to include former East Germany?
-The constitution didn’t have provisions for adding new states, and on top of that East Germany had abolished the old German states (Mecklenburg-Vorpommern, Brandenburg, Sachsen-Anhalt, Sachsen, and THüringen).
-East Germany agreed by treaty to adopt the Grundgesetz, too, but also had to rush to reconstitute the old states so that on reunification the former east looked legally like the west: it was not just east joining west, but five new states joining eleven old ones, and the Grundgesetz was simply amended to include the names of the new states right in with the old ones, as if East Germany had never existed. ” Solved that little constitutional wrinkle pretty nicely, I think…
+The constitution didn’t have provisions for adding new states, and on top of that, East Germany had abolished the old German states (Mecklenburg-Vorpommern, Brandenburg, Sachsen-Anhalt, Sachsen, and THüringen).
+East Germany agreed by treaty to adopt the Grundgesetz, too, but also had to rush to reconstitute the old states so that on reunification, the former East looked legally like the West: it was not just East joining West, but five new states joining eleven old ones, and the Grundgesetz was simply amended to include the names of the new states right in with the old ones, as if East Germany had never existed. ” Solved that little constitutional wrinkle pretty nicely, I think…

 Today, the original copy of the Grundgesetz für die Bundesrepublik Deutschland is stored in the Bundestag.
 This special copy is used to administer the oath of office to the new German Chancellor and President.